cockpit-project/cockpit/doc/protocol.md

  * "connection": A stable connection identifier.
  * "tls": Set to a object to use an https connection.
+ * "body-length": Set the length of the request body.
+If not present the body will be stored in memory and sent together with the HTTP header at once.

 The TLS object can have the following options: